eraofchaos/eraofchaos.github.io/heroes/Gelu.md

 ## HERO Skins
 ### Skin 1: **Classic**

- **Description:** Gelu's life story is shrouded in mystery.
-The only thing people are sure of is that he's a half-elf, probably with Vori blood on his elven side.
+ **Description:** <span style="color: #ffffff;font-size:20px">Gelu's life story is shrouded in mystery.
+The only thing people are sure of is that he's a half-elf, probably with Vori blood on his elven side. </span>

  **Skin features:**